joevandyk/joevandyk.github.com/_posts/2013-08-14-uuids-as-keys.md

     insert into orders (product_id)  select order_id from orders; -- OOPS!
 This worked!
 Should've failed!

 We accidently inserted bad data into the orders table in that second insert.
-We should've been selecting from the products table, not the orders table.
-But because products and orders share the same numbers as IDs, postgresql didn't complain and let us insert incorrect data.
+We should've been selecting from the `products` table, not the `orders` table.
+But because the primary keys of `products` and `orders` share the same values, postgresql didn't complain and let us insert incorrect data.

 Let's fix this.